How to turn a Costco type cardboard box into a “laundry basket” with some leftover fabric.

-- In corners, or areas that fold over that don’t need to be completely covered, just wrap over by an inch or so just to get a smooth/rounded edge.
+- In the corners, or areas that fold over that don’t need to be completely covered, just wrap over by an inch or so to get a smooth/rounded edge.

-- Measure the distance you want covered with fabric – inside and outside.
-Mark lines with pen to see when cutting fabric.
+- Measure the distance you want to be covered with fabric – inside and outside.
+Mark lines with a pen to see when cutting fabric.

-- Cut fabric on a mat with your rotary cutting tool.
+- Cut the fabric on a mat with your rotary cutting tool.

 - Draw out the line of the handle, on the fabric, for the inside, and cut it out on each side.

-- Once all fabric is cut, apply glue to box and fold fabric onto box.
+- Once all fabric is cut, apply glue to box and fold the fabric onto the box.

-*Another option you is contact paper like THIS rather than fabric
+*Another option you is to use contact paper like THIS rather than fabric